patrickmgarrity/hoodwink/README.md

 **Discloser**

 I am not a developer...
 These scripts are created using ChatGPL and have only been tested by me at this time.
-I take no responsibility.
+I take no responsibility for the accuracy of these scripts.
 Please feel free to double check my work and provide feedback at https://www.linkedin.com/in/patrickmgarrity/